 Additionally, LVC has long been known as a program that provides a year of service in a larger context of support and reflection.

-LVC also schedules retreats each year.
-These retreats provide time for reflection, discussion, and recreation.
+LVC schedules retreats each year, providing time for Volunteers to meet with other Volunteers in their region for reflection, discussion, and recreation.

 Application Process & Requirements